An area to document the Glitch Unreal Engine Project.

 When you are in warmup, you can save your location and velocity for that map by holding shift (which is the default, but you can rebind) and a number key.
 Then, when pressing alt (can also rebind), you will be able to see all your location saves around the map as numbers.
 Pressing that number while holding alt will send you to that location, matching the velocity when saved.

-The resolution settings are a work in progress.
-You can make them work but sometimes they are unintuitive.
 It’s recommended, especially for players on high HZ monitors (120+), to run the game in borderless windowed.
 You can get to borderless from windowed easily by pressing ALT + Enter as you would in other games.

 Glitch is not very demanding out of the box, and is setup out of the box to work on as much hardware as possible.
 The only graphics tweaks are the “screen %” slider and “potato” mode.
 Potato mode changes the way the game looks but it is significantly lighter.
 It includes every possible optimization that does not damage game-play or offer an unfair advantage.